patrickmccoy/linkr/README.md

 web application to save links for viewing later with built in sharing

-Inspired by the [Listsurf application](http://j2labs.tumblr.com/post/6030094019/listsurf-i-like-to-send-emails-i-especially) by J2 Labs.
+Inspired by the [Listsurf application](http://j2labs.tumblr.com/post/6030094019/listsurf-i-like-to-send-emails-i-especially) by J2 Labs ([GitHub](https://github.com/j2labs/listsurf)).

 Written for Node.js and using MongoDB for backed storage.